ef-ds/deque/README.md

 What if we could build queues, stacks, lists, arrays, hash tables, etc that are much faster than the current ones we have?
 What if we had a dynamic array data structure that offers near constant time deletion (anywhere in the array)?
 Or that could handle 1 million items data sets using only 1/3 of the memory when compared to all known current implementations?
 And still runs 2x as fast?

-One sofware engineer can't change the world him/herself, but a whole bunch of them can!
+One sofware engineer can't change the world him/herself, but a whole bunch of us can!
 Please join us improving this world.
 All the work done here is made 100% transparent and is 100% free.
 No strings attached.
 We only require one thing in return: please consider benefiting from it; and if you do so, please let others know about it.